Migas: Mexico City migas

 Mexico City also has its own version of migas.
 It is a garlic soup which is thickened with sliced day-old bolillos (bread).
 It is usually flavored with pork shanks, ham bones, epazote, oregano and different types of dried chillies.
 A raw egg is usually added to each plate when served and it is slowly cooked by the warm soup, similar to egg drop soup.
 It is a very popular dish in fondas around downtown Mexico City, especially in Tepito.

-Tex-Mex migas
+"A la mexicana"

-There is also a Tex-Mex variation of Mexican migas.
-This includes additional ingredients, such as diced onions, sliced chile peppers, diced fresh tomatoes, or cheese, as well as various spices and condiments (e.g., salsa or pico de gallo).
-Another common variation is to add chorizo to the standard ingredients.
+There is another variation of migas - "migas a la mexicana" - which includes additional ingredients; diced white onion, sliced jalapeño, or serrano pepper and diced fresh tomato.
+These ingredients together represent the colors of the flag of Mexico.
+Green from the jalapeño or serrano, white from the onion, and red from the tomato.

-Migas is typically served with refried beans, and corn or flour tortillas may be used to enfold all of the ingredients into tacos.
+Migas are typically served with refried beans, and corn or flour tortillas may be used to enfold all of the ingredients into tacos.
 Migas breakfast tacos are popular in Texas.

 In some areas, it may have been traditionally eaten during Lent.